-9. p156 A film perhaps more apt to characterize the non-catalytic aspect of my experiences might be Francesco Rosi's 1979 chef d'oeuvre CHRIST STOPPED AT EBOLI, an adaptation of Carlo Levi's memoir (1945) of the same name, wherein the protagonist enters an hermetic social order then exits, leaving that society unchanged.
+9. p155 A film perhaps more apt to characterize the non-catalytic aspect of my experiences might be Francesco Rosi's 1979 chef d'oeuvre CHRIST STOPPED AT EBOLI, an adaptation of Carlo Levi's memoir (1945) of the same name, wherein the protagonist enters an hermetic social order then exits, leaving that society unchanged.
 It seems silly to make more of my summer fugue than it was.
 I certainly never presented a complete version of any one of the thousand heroic faces [Ed. note: THE HERO WITH A THOUSAND FACES (1949) by Joseph Campbell].
 I never went anywhere someone a lot like me had never gone before, and a narrow slice of Central Western Europe already provided enough challenges to my maintaining any poise and equilibrium.
 I hadn't ventured into Eastern Europe or set foot on the Iberian Peninsula.
 I hadn't visited Scandinavia or even the British Isles.
-I had noticed some "personality types" distinguished the people of one region from another, but instead of recognizing those characteristics as the indications of societies where generations of people had been raised and were still being raised under conditions differing significantly from one another and my own, I inhabited the North American viewpoint-without necessarily filling out the full-blown stereotype of the Ugly American.
-In essence, I had gone where the general culture was almost like my own.
+I had noticed some "personality types" distinguishing the people of one region from another, but instead of recognizing those characteristics as the indications of societies where generations of people had been raised and were still being raised under conditions differing significantly from one another and my own, I inhabited the North American viewpoint-without necessarily filling out the full-blown stereotype of the Ugly American.
+In essence, I had gone where the general culture was much like my own.

-It took another non-Grand Tour over a wider geographical range in 1975-and several more decades of maturation-for me to begin reckoning with my inordinate fascination with the French language, literature, film, and art.
-I had been laboring under the erroneous notion that Frenchifying my person and imagination was in some important way a stand against my own reprehensible background as an inferior American.
+It took another non-Grand Tour over a wider geographical range in 1975-and several more decades of maturation-for me to begin reckoning with my inordinate fascination with French language, literature, film, and art.
+I had been laboring under the erroneous notion that Frenchifying my person and imagination was in some important way a stand against my own reprehensible background as a culturally inferior American.
 I didn't realize this delusion until later.
 Shame had wormed its way into my heart and brain so deeply that I was driven to kid myself into believing that pursuing things foreign was equivalent to digging up my WASPish roots and planting myself as some guileless, guiltless somebody else.
 I chose France and the French-hélas!
-Later in my life it would be Israel, which in my case was only jumping from the frying pan into the flames.
-Oy vavoy!
+Later in my life it would be Israel-Oy vavoy!-which in my case was only jumping from the frying pan into the flames.
+In every case, in France, Israel, on the Mohawk Reservation, the heart transplants took but the organism kicked out the new brains.

-10. p156 Much of the time I ended simply wandering about on three legs, half of that time lost in the big cities, a liability to others and myself.
+10. p155 Much of the time I ended simply wandering about on three legs, half of that time lost in the big cities, a liability to others and myself.
 Along the way I did survive my self-destructive tendencies while encountering that spectrum of humanity one meets on the open road: the kind, the cruel, the indifferent.
 The whole trip lasted nine weeks at the most.
 Of no small value, I had successfully steered clear of my natal family.
 I don't know if I wondered then but I do ask myself now: where o where had my vita contemplativa so suddenly gone, rudely and at times crudely supplanted by such an overactive vita activa?
 So much for delving into the Sophoclean tragedy of human suffering!
 Perhaps that first-year college advisor had been on to something when she warned me that people from my background don't usually amount to much-at least in arts and letters.
 Perhaps....